timeplus-io/docs/docs/proton-create-stream.md

-# CREATE STREAM
+# Stream

 :::info note for Timeplus Cloud users

-In Timeplus Cloud or Private Cloud deployments, we recommend you to create streams with GUI or [Terraform Provider](terraform), with better usability and more capabilities.
+In Timeplus Cloud or Timeplus Enterprise deployments, we recommend you to create streams with GUI or [Terraform Provider](terraform), with better usability and more capabilities.

 :::

 ## CREATE STREAM

-[Stream](working-with-streams) is a key [concept](category/concepts) in Timeplus.
+[Stream](working-with-streams) is a key [concept](category/concepts) in Timeplus Proton.
 All data lives in streams, no matter static data or data in motion.
 We don't recommend you to create or manage `TABLE` in Proton.

 ### Append-only Stream